learningequality/studio-docs/docs/add_content.rst

 Upload files
 ============

 .. tip:: When you create learning resources and materials to upload on Studio and use in Kolibri, make sure to take in consideration diverse learner needs and abilities.

    Read the :ref:`Best practices for creation of inclusive learning content <a11y_content>` section for guidelines and resources on how to make accessible learning resources.

 ..  raw:: html

-      <iframe width="670" height="370" src="https://www.youtube.com/embed/28Kk7D9Y3tY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    <iframe width="670" height="380" src="https://www.youtube-nocookie.com/embed/28Kk7D9Y3tY?rel=0&modestbranding=1&cc_load_policy=1&iv_load_policy=3" frameborder="0" allow="accelerometer; gyroscope" allowfullscreen></iframe><br /><br />

     Captions for the video are available in English, French and Arabic.

 Studio currently supports the upload of the following file formats for individual learning resources: